Frequently Asked Questions (FAQ)

 - provide a contraceptive injection which can be administered at the clinic at a low fee

 - insert a contraceptive implant while you are having your procedure (or during a separate appointment).
-If you do require an Implanon implant, please discuss this when making your appointment.
+If you do require a contraceptive implant, please discuss this when making your appointment.
 Should you want an IUCD, we will be able to assist you with that as well.

-The actual abortion procedure takes approximately 15 minutes; however, you will be in the clinic between 3-5 hours to allow for adequate counselling and discussions with your surgeon and anaesthetist.
+The actual abortion procedure takes approximately 15 minutes; however, you will be in the clinic between 3-5 hours to allow for the admission process and discussions with your surgeon and anaesthetist.
 There are also various time consuming administrative protocols which need to be followed (sorry).
 Read more about what happens during your visit.

 The cost of abortion varies depending on the age of the pregnancy, your chosen procedure and whether you have Medicare cover, a Centrelink card.
 When you phone the Clinic a staff member will be able to tell you your specific “out of pocket costs” depending on your details and requirements.